Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Statistical approach to hypothesis testing

 \section{Statistical approach to hypothesis testing}

-In papers staring from \cite{Allen.Smith1996}, the method MC-SSA is described mostly as a method for applied problems and therefore the way of description is not conventional for statisticians.
-Therefore, let us start with the statistical approach to the problem.
+In papers starting from \cite{Allen.Smith1996}, the method MC-SSA is described mostly as a method for applied problems and therefore the way of description is not conventional for statisticians.
+Therefore, let us start with a statistical approach to the problem.

 Let the null hypothesis be that the time series is a pure stationary stochastic process.
 In the considered context, it can be white or red noise.
-Frequently, we say that we test the presence of a signal in noise, whereas the null-hypothesis is formulated as the hypothesis about the absence of a signal in noise.
+Sometimes, one says that the presence of a signal in noise is tested, whereas the null hypothesis is formulated as the hypothesis about the absence of a signal in noise.
 Consider a criterion, which determines if the null hypothesis is rejected or is not rejected.
-If the null hypothesis is rejected at the given significance level $\alpha$, then one can say about the presence of a signal (more precisely, about a deviation from the null hypothesis).
+If the null hypothesis is rejected at the given significance level $\alpha$, then one can claim the presence of a signal (more precisely, a deviation from the null hypothesis).
 The probability to reject the null hypothesis if it is true is called type I error ($\alpha_I$).
-If a criterion is correct, then the type I error is equal to the given significance level (or at least not larger than the $\alpha$).
-Different criteria differ by the power with respect to an alternative hypothesis.
+If a criterion is correct, then the type I error is equal to the given significance level (or at least not larger than $\alpha$).
+Different criteria differ by the power against an alternative hypothesis.
 The power is the probability to reject the null hypothesis if the alternative hypothesis is true.
 The alternative hypothesis that the time series contains a periodic component is important in practice; therefore, we will consider criteria, which are powerful against such hypotheses.

+If we want to make a false discovery rarely, then we choose a small significance level $\alpha$ and this guarantees that we will reject the true null hypothesis with probability not larger than $\alpha$.
+However, we can not choose a very small significance level, since the test power decreases as $\alpha$ decreases.

-Note that it is not permitted to consider the criteria if the type I error exceeds the given significance level.
-Therefore, before comparison of criteria by power, one should be sure, that the type I error lies in the given range.
-If the type I error is less that the significance level, this is admissible; however, this means that this criterion can be improved, that is, the power can be increased by a correction to obtain the type I error close to the significance level.
+Note that it is not permitted to consider a criterion if its type I error exceeds the given significance level (a \emph{liberal} criterion).
+Therefore, before a comparison of criteria by power, one should be sure that the type I error lies in the given range.
+If the type I error is less than the significance level (a \emph{conservative} criterion), this is admissible; however, this means that this criterion can be improved, that is, the power can be increased by a correction to obtain the type I error closer to the significance level.

-Other important characteristic of criteria is the possibility to interpret the difference from the null hypothesis if this hypothesis is rejected.
+A useful characteristic of a criterion is the possibility to interpret the difference from the null hypothesis if this hypothesis is rejected.